Jayanth24/qualifyingOffer/README.md

 1. Install any version of Python 3 that corresponds to your Operating System (instructions available at https://www.python.org/downloads/).

-2. Confirm that pip is installed on your Operating System (it should be if you have installed Python 3 from python.org) by using one of the following commands (based on the Operating System being used):
+2. Confirm that pip is installed on your Operating System (it should be if you have installed Python 3 from python.org) by using one of the following commands (based on the Operating System being used, will display the version of pip currently installed):

         On Linux/Unix or macOS: python3 -m pip --version On Windows: py -m pip --version